shumailasiddique/My-Business/README.md

 - **Layouts**: Layouts are used to define the overall structure of a page, providing a consistent look and feel across multiple pages.
 - **Components**: Components are reusable UI elements used within pages and layouts to build the interface.

+### 7. State and Themes Management

+The application stores state and themes using contexts:
+- **Theme Context**: Themes are handled using `ThemeContext.tsx`.
+This file provides an example of how to manage and apply different themes across the application.
+- **Auth Context**: Application state is handled using `AuthContext.tsx`.
+This context manages authentication state and serves as an example of handling global state within the application.

+### 8. Hooks Usage

+The scaffolding also includes an example of how hooks should be used:
+- **Custom Hook**: The `./src/hooks/useSignIn.tsx` file is an example of a custom hook that interacts with the `AuthContext.tsx` context and the `useSignIn.ts` page.
+This demonstrates the best practices for using hooks to manage functionality and state within the application.

+### 9. Localization

+All text used in the application is sourced from the `./src/locales/*` directory.
+When adding new locales, make sure to configure them in `./src/i18n.ts` to ensure they are properly included in the application.

+### 10. Onboarding New Developers

+Any new developer joining the company needs to spend as much time as necessary to become familiar with the boilerplate.
+This foundation is the bedrock of all our web projects, and a thorough understanding is crucial to ensure consistency and efficiency across the team.

 ## Key Features
 - **PWA Ready**: Basic configurations for a Progressive Web App are already in place.
 - **Standardized Styles Directory**: A styles directory structure that keeps styling organized and in sync with the Figma design.